FujitsuResearch/FieldWorkArena/README.md

 ```

 ### Ground Truth (GT) Dataset

 To evaluate your results, you need to download the Ground Truth (GT) dataset.

-1.Download the GT Dataset:GT_V1.zip
+1.  **Download the GT Dataset:**
-   You can download the GT dataset from Hugging Face, similar to other datasets.
+    Download the `GT_V1.zip` file.
+You can obtain the GT dataset from Hugging Face, similar to other datasets.

-2.Unzip and Organize:
+2.  **Unzip and Organize:**
     After downloading, unzip the file.
 The files should be organized in the following directory structure:
 FieldWorkArena/tools/evaluation/Sample_Data/GT_V1

 ### Evaluation